Emails are an integral part of modern business communication & since 2011 may be sent unsigned as an invoice (according to EU-law).

 There are also interfaces for many other e-mail systems that enable audit-proof archiving as required by the GoBS and GDPdU, for example Tobit David, Lotus Notes, Thunderbird, Kerio and many others.
-POP3 accounts can also be archived in an audit-proof manner with the help of the bitfarm-Archiv POP3 connector - and optionally processed directly via the DMS.
+POP3 and IMAP4 accounts can also be archived in an audit-proof manner with the help of the bitfarm-Archiv POP3 connector - and optionally processed directly via the DMS.

 If, for example, one takes a POP3 account "firstname.lastname@example.org" and communicates this to the suppliers as an e-mail address for digital invoices, then incoming invoices can be passed here immediately to the responsible clerk for checking, depending on the supplier, and then to the accounting department.